-- ➤ Long Range Plan Update for 2019-2024 Permit: Community and Economic Development (CED) Department's Long Range Planning and Planning Divisions, Surface Water Utility (SWU) Engineering and Transportation Planning Sections, and the Parks Planning & Natural Resources Division will respond to questions and submit a report describing how water quality is being addressed in the Comprehensive Plan during the 2019-2024 permit term by January 1, 2023. - ➤ Low Impact Development (LID) Implementation: Community and Economic Development (CED) Department's Long Range Planning and Planning Divisions, Surface Water Utility (SWU) Engineering and Transportation Planning Sections, and the Parks Planning & Natural Resources Division will annually assess and document barriers and adopted mechanisms to encourage or require implementation of LID Principles or LID BMPs. - > Stormwater Management Action Plan: The Interdepartmental NPDES Stormwater Planning Team will develop a Stormwater Management Action Plan (SMAP) for one high priority area by March 31, 2023.
+- Interdisciplinary Team: The stormwater planning interdisciplinary team meets annually in the first quarter of the year and as-needed to inform the stormwater planning program. - Low Impact Development (LID) Implementation: Community and Economic Development (CED) Department's Long Range Planning and Planning Divisions, Surface Water Utility (SWU) Engineering and Transportation Planning Sections, and the Parks Planning & Natural Resources Division will annually assess and document barriers and adopted mechanisms to encourage or require implementation of LID Principles or LID BMPs. - Stormwater Management Action Plan: The Interdepartmental NPDES Stormwater Planning Team will conduct a future assessment evaluation outlined in the Stormwater Management Action Plan (SMAP) for Johns Creek..